awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-inventoryconfiguration.md

 # AWS::S3::Bucket InventoryConfiguration<a name="aws-properties-s3-bucket-inventoryconfiguration"></a>

 Specifies the inventory configuration for an Amazon S3 bucket\.
-For more information, see [GET Bucket inventory](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGETInventoryConfig.html) in the *Amazon Simple Storage Service API Reference*\.
+For more information, see [GET Bucket inventory](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGETInventoryConfig.html) in the *Amazon S3 API Reference*\.

 ## Syntax<a name="aws-properties-s3-bucket-inventoryconfiguration-syntax"></a>